hyplabs/ts-chainlink-datafeed/README.md

 If you are using a chain that does not have a chain configuration in Viem, you can easily create your own.
 See [this example for Scroll](./example/scroll.ts).

+## 🤖 Chainlink Contract Address Scaper

+By running the `updateAllFeeds` command in the `package.json`, you can update all of the datafeed helper constants automatically.
+This function will load up a Chrome browser in headless mode and scrape all of the contract addresses for every single listed feed on the official Chainlink website.

 ## 📋 TODO

 - [ ] Add support for retrieving the price on a certain day